 The measurements in place to flatten the curve are only working when everyone is following them.
 A short-term sacrifice to lower the number of deaths.

 #3 Try to keep in touch with your loved ones

 “This is the time to intensify our love and the simplest way to do it is saying: “I love you” or “I’m so lucky to have you with me” or, especially when you cannot, “I wish I could kiss you right now.”
 Stay in touch and let them know you care for them.

 #4 Try to plan your travels in 2021

 In those uncertain times, it is important to look into the future.
-And even if you are not able to travel right now, there will be a time when you can again.
+And even if you can not travel right now, there will be a time when you can again.
 “Why not to plan the travels for 2021 or see those pictures that we took during our vacations years before?
 Don’t forget that ‘remember is to live again’.”

 Final thoughts of the gay couple